 Where is Ephesus? & Quick Overview

-Ephesus ancient city is situated in modern-day Turkey.
+Ephesus Ancient City is situated in modern-day Turkey.
 It lies on the western coast, near the present-day town of Selcuk in the İzmir Province.
 Historically, Ephesus was a major trading and religious center, known for its massive temple to Artemis (one of the Seven Wonders of the Ancient World), its large theatre, and the Library of Celsus.
 It played a significant role in the spread of Christianity, as evidenced by the Apostle Paul’s residence there and his address to the Ephesians in one of his epistles.
 Today, the Ancient City of Ephesus is a major archaeological site and a popular tourist attraction, offering insight into ancient Greek and Roman civilizations.

 Table of contents